What is the Atkins Graduate Development Programme (GDP)?

 What types of adjustments are available for someone who has a disability or health condition?

-We can provide various adjustments that will enable you to perform your best at all stages of the recruitment process.
+We want you to perform your best at all stages of our recruitment process, and can make reasonable adjustments to support this.
 Examples of adjustments we have made in the past include, but are not limited to, providing assistive technology; extra time; changing the format of an assessment; scheduling an interview at a specific time; and ensuring there is access.
-For further information please contact firstname.lastname@example.org or call 0121 483 5089.
+For further information and to discuss how we can support you, please contact firstname.lastname@example.org

 Who can I contact about my application and disability?

-If you have a specific question related to disability, please contact email@example.com or call 0121 483 5089.
+If you have a specific question related to disability, please contact email@example.com.
 All conversations will be confidential.

 When do I receive my settling-in allowance?